blue-sky-r/ZyXEL-VMG1312/README.md

 ZyXEL VMG1312 Reboot Page for manual reboot by clicking the button.

-### requirements
+### Requirements

 This script requires:
 * unix utilities (included in dd-wrt):
   * wget, awk, grep, sed
-* access to modem web interface - this requires some [config on VMG1312 and DD-WRT][#Modem in bridge mode - access to web interface] when modem is in bridge mode
+* access to modem web interface - this requires some [config on VMG1312 and DD-WRT](#Modem in bridge mode - access to web interface) when modem is in bridge mode

-## usage
+## Usage

 Script can be used manually from command line or scheduled by cron job.
 There are two modalities currently implemented: